ix-ax/axsharp/docfx/articles/ltr/LTR.md

 dotnet tool install AXSharp.ltr --prerelease --local

-## Usage
+## Parameters

-This cli tool have following parameters:
+This cli tool can be used with following parameters:

-- -i (--identifier) - identifier represent localizer, which is used to locate localized strings
+- -i (--identifier)
+    - identifier which represent localizer, which is used to locate localized strings (default is `Localizer`)
+    - not required
-- -o (--)
+- -o (--output)
+    - output resx file
+    - mandatory
--f
+- -f (--file)
+    - source file, where localized string are located
+    - not required if -d is present
--d
+- -d (--directory)
--o
+    - source directory, which files are enumerated and localized string are then located
+    - not required if -f is present